4 Reasons You Need a New HR System by January 1

 4) A Fresh Start!

 Yes, engaging.
-We know that HR technology doesn’t have the greatest reputation, and that it’s sometimes thought of as outdated and hard to use.
+We know that HR technology has a reputation for being outdated or hard to use.
 While that may be true for some legacy solutions, the last decade has seen a wave of intuitive and dynamic platforms emerge.
 There are a number of exciting players in the market, with features like a social news feed, employee appreciation, and customizable profile pages.